YatingMusic/ddsp-singing-vocoders/docs/synthesizer_design.md

 # Synthesizer Design
-In this documentation, we elaborate how to code different synthesizers.
+In this documentation, we elaborate how to code different synthesizers in PyTorch.

 ## A. Sinusoidal Oscillator